Visual Merchandising: Creating Impactful Retail Displays

 Augmented Reality

 More businesses are using augmented reality to draw in customers.
 The AR display at Tilly’s in California is among the best instances of how to draw attention and get people to stop.
-The store’s augmented reality display showcased products floating mid-air alongside other animated characters.
+Finally, The store’s augmented reality display showcased products floating mid-air alongside other animated characters.

 Work Anywhere, Anytime Hassle-free Earning | visual merchandising